SBA Form 1368: What It Is & How To Fill It Out

 Bottom Line

 SBA Form 1368 is required for an EIDL and MREIDL application.
 When completing it, you must provide monthly sales figures and projected profit-and-loss information.
-It also offers you the opportunity to provide context and explanations for your decisions throughout the process, which can increase your chances of getting approved.
+It also allows you to provide context and explanations for your decisions throughout the process, which can increase your chances of getting approved.
+Be sure to have your financial adviser review the form before submitting it to ensure it is complete and accurate.